 Like VA lenders, USDA loan providers may also institute their own set of lending criteria that limits who qualifies for a loan.
 As a general rule, you should have a credit score of at least 640 and a debt-to-income ratio of no more than 45% to qualify for a USDA loan.

-Are No Down Payment Mortgages Fee-Free?
+Are No-Down-Payment Mortgages Fee-Free?

 If you choose to buy a home using a loan that does not require a down payment, you won’t need to bring thousands of dollars to the closing table when you sign on the dotted line to take on your loan.
 While the down payment is usually the largest financial hurdle homeowners face when buying a home for the first time, it is not the only cost that comes with making the jump from renting your space to owning it.

 Mortgage loans also include closing costs.
-Closing costs are fees you pay to your lender or third-party service professionals to complete your loan with everything you need.
+Closing costs are fees you pay your lender or third-party service professionals to complete your loan with everything you need.
 In some cases, a closing cost might not be required to close on your loan but is still a best practice when buying your first house.
 Some of the closing costs you might face when closing on your mortgage loan include:

-- Closing costs and fees: A number of closing costs come with finalizing a mortgage loan.
+A number of closing costs come with finalizing a mortgage loan.
 For example, before you buy a property, your mortgage loan company will run a search on the title of the property to be sure that the person selling the home to you has the legal right to do so.
 The company will also take a few steps to prepare your loan, ensure that the property you’re moving into meets the terms of your loan and may put money in escrow to cover at least the first year of your property taxes.

-- Home appraisal: A home appraisal is a special type of inspection that provides you with a general idea of how much your home is worth outside of the agreed-upon purchase price.
+A home appraisal is a special type of inspection that provides you with a general idea of how much your home is worth outside of the agreed-upon purchase price.
 Home appraisals are required by your lender because the lender cannot loan you more money than your home is worth — and you’ll be required to pay for it as a part of your closing costs.

-- Home inspection: A home inspection is not the same thing as a home appraisal.
-While an appraiser will only provide you with a general idea of the value of your property, they will not take a tour of the property testing its systems.
+A home inspection is not the same thing as a home appraisal.
+While an appraiser will provide you with a general idea of the value of your property, they will not take a tour of the property testing its systems.
 A home inspector is a professional who will attempt to identify any areas of damage where you might need to spend money after moving into the property.

-While home inspections are not usually required to buy a home, it’s a smart idea to get one as a homeowner.
+While home inspections are not usually required to buy a home, it’s smart to get one as a homeowner.
 Otherwise, you could find yourself on the hook for tens of thousands of dollars in repair bills after spending all that money closing on your home loan.
 The average cost of a home inspection is between $300 and $500, so be sure to include this figure when calculating the amount of money you need to buy a home.

-- Pest inspection: Like a home inspection, pest inspections fill in one of the gaps left by the appraisal you must purchase in order to close on a mortgage loan.
+Like a home inspection, pest inspections fill in one of the gaps left by the appraisal you must purchase in order to close on a mortgage loan.
 Home inspectors are not specifically trained to identify the sometimes-subtle indications of pest activity, which means your inspection could leave you without the full picture of the damage in your property.
 Scheduling an individual home inspection usually costs around $100 to $150.

 Any licensed home inspector will be able to spot and identify major termite infestations or signs of serious termite damage.
-However, if you live in an area where termite damage is especially common, you might want to hire an inspector who specializes in termite activity to review your property before purchase.
+If you live in an area where termite damage is especially common, you might want to hire an inspector who specializes in termite activity to review your property before purchase.
 Your termite inspector will review both the interior and exterior of the property to identify any termite problems or potential hazard areas you’ll need to deal with after you purchase the property.
 Termite inspections cost between $75 and $150 in most parts of the country.

-- Moving costs: While you’re wrapped up in the costs associated with closing on your mortgage loan, you might forget about the costs associated with moving.
+While you’re wrapped up in the costs associated with closing on your mortgage loan, you might forget about the costs associated with moving.
 Even if you’re moving just across town, you may need to hire a moving team to safely transport large pieces of furniture, musical instruments or any other heavy or delicate items.
 The average cost of long-distance moving is between $900 and $4,500, so be sure to factor in the cost of a moving team if you know you’ll be traveling more than 400 miles from your current home when you move.

 These are just a few examples of some of the many expenses that come with owning a home.
 If you’re a homeowner who doesn’t yet have an emergency fund, you may want to consider prioritizing this account over retirement savings and debt reduction.
 You might also want to consider investing in a home warranty policy, which can provide you with more affordable repairs and replacements for systems and appliances in the event that something breaks after moving in.